Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 * **@viewPath** if a Drupal page path for a record details page is specified then a button is added to allow record viewing.

-[download]
-""""""""""

-A button with associated progress display for generating downloadable zip files of CSV data from an associated [source] control.
-Files are added to a list of downloads and are kept available on the server for a period of time.

-Options available are:

-* **@source**

 [higherGeographySelect]
 """""""""""""""""""""""